-- Semester 1 - Student meets with Concentration Area Director - Purpose is to review the student's academic background and research interests prior to developing an appropriate schedule of classes for the first semester - Semester 3 - The adviser and the student should agree on suitable committee members, and it is the student's responsibility to contact potential committee members. - The CA Director approves the Committee - Students must submit the committee names and affiliations to the BISI Program Office. - Semester 4 - The students must meet with their Advisory Committee to introduce themselves and their project and to get feedback on what background areas of knowledge the committee believes will be important to their success.
+- The adviser and the student should agree on suitable committee members, and it is the student's responsibility to contact potential committee members. - o The CA Director must approve the Committee - Students must submit the committee names and affiliations to the BISI Program Office.\

+Semester 4 - Committee meeting\

-- The adviser must submit a written report that addresses the committee's evaluation of the student's project and whether the student is making adequate progress consistent with their current standing in the program.
+- The students must meet with their Advisory Committee to introduce themselves and their project and to get feedback on what background areas of knowledge the committee believes will be important to their success. - The adviser must submit a written report that addresses the committee's evaluation of the student's project and whether the student is making adequate progress consistent with their current standing in the program.
 Specific recommendations for improvement (if relevant) may be included.

-- Preliminary meeting
+Preliminary meeting\

-- Occurs during 5th semester.

-- Student should print and bring a current copy of their transcripts

-- See policies below.
+- o To be held by the end of 5th semester. - See policies below.

-- Qualifying exam
+Qualifying exam\

-- Occurs during 6th semester
+- o To be held by the end of 6th semester

-- Student should print and bring a current copy of their transcripts

 - See policies below

-- Yearly Advisory Committee meetings (after advancing to candidacy)
+- Yearly Advisory Committee meetings (after advancing to candidacy)\